umrover/mrover-esw/docs/info/build.md

 | `llvm-vs-code-extensions.vscode-clangd` | `build.sh` generates a `.clangd` per project |
 | `marus25.cortex-debug` | drives CubeCLT's `ST-LINK_gdbserver`, the non-CubeIDE debug path |

+It is kept there rather than in `.vscode/extensions.json` because `.vscode/` is gitignored, so that file is never committed and cannot be a shared source of truth. `scripts/doctor.sh` parses the same variable when it checks your install, so the two cannot drift apart.
+Add an extension by appending one entry per line to that list.

+!!! note
-`ms-vscode.cpptools` is listed under `unwantedRecommendations` on purpose: it and clangd both provide IntelliSense, and running the two together produces duplicated and conflicting diagnostics.
+    Avoid `ms-vscode.cpptools`.
+It and clangd both provide IntelliSense, and running the two together produces duplicated and conflicting diagnostics.
+The playbook does not install it, but it also cannot stop you: the `unwantedRecommendations` hint that used to discourage it only works from `.vscode/extensions.json`.

-Only missing extensions are installed — VS Code keeps them up to date itself.
+Only missing extensions are installed, since VS Code keeps them up to date itself.
 VS Code proper is updated by `apt`/`brew` like any other package, which is why the playbook writes an **enabled** `/etc/apt/sources.list.d/vscode.sources`: the `code` package ships that file disabled in some installs, which silently orphans the editor at whatever version was first installed.